noaione/yuusha-shoukan-ln/sources/v05/chapter5.md

 For the time being, as we’re both people who were outcasts from their conversation, I exchanged some idle talks with Orchid while waiting for the four of them to settle down.
-Orchid was just like a prince straight out of anime, an ikemen with a refreshing and good personality...What the heck is with his popularity factor that doesn’t show any opening...
+Orchid was just like a prince straight out of anime, an ikemen with a refreshing and good personality...
+What the heck is with his popularity factor that doesn’t show any opening...
 Is he a riajuu?
 He’s a riajuu, right?!
 Alright, then you can go expl...
 Ah, no...
 I guess I’m also one of the riajuus now since I got the affection of a certain ridiculously beautiful